 These spring break destinations for families are all in the United States, making it easy for you to fly or drive.
-These spring break ideas are all family-friendly, mostly avoid the crowds, and are a mix of warmth, adventure, or skiing.
+These spring break ideas are all family-friendly, mostly avoid the crowds, and are a mix of warmth, adventure, outdoor activities, or skiing.

-One thing I love about Ocala is the horse trails.
+One of the best things I love about Ocala is the horse trails.
 It is the horse capital of the world after all.
 We were able to take a horseback ride through Ocala at the Canyon Zip Line Adventure Park.
 This landscape is so different than the rest of Florida.
 You will be surprised by the steep cliffs, salty ravines, and tall trees.
 I felt as if we were horseback riding through Tennessee only with palm trees.
 Other great highlights in Ocala include Rainbow Springs where you’ll find crystal clear waters, waterfalls, and authentic Florida nature.
 Also, make time to take a glass-bottom boat in Silver Springs.

-I do think Savannah has something for everyone, but may not be as enjoyable for families with young kids.
+I do think Savannah has something for everyone, but may not be as enjoyable for families with young children.
 Save this destination when your children are older.
 They will enjoy the food, they will enjoy the history, and they will enjoy the kooky things such as a ghost tour.

 Pensacola Beach, Florida

 I like the Pensacola Beach area as one of the spring break destinations for families because it’s relatively accessible without having to drive so far into Florida.
 Located on the Gulf in the panhandle, Pensacola has incredibly beautiful beaches and emerald green waters.
 You may find this is a more popular destination, but you can make it an uncrowded one by renting a vacation home on the beach, rather than stay with the rest of the spring breakers.